mvtta/Fourier-Transforms/notes/fourier-transform-fundamentals.md

 Context

-    The following pages are organized notes logged while studying the topic, as proposed in the L1 hiring processes.
+    The following pages are simple, organized notes, logged while studying.

-    Due to the time constraints, several revisions and editing should follow, at the present moment is in "as is" stage.\\
+    ** Due to the time constraints, several revisions and editing should follow, at the present moment is in "as is" stage.

 Motivation